offensive-packaging/documentation/wireshark/index.md

                           command line.

  Miscellaneous:
-   -h                     display this help and exit.
+   -h, --help             display this help and exit.
-   -v                     verbose output.
+   -V                     verbose output.
-                          If -v is used with any of the 'Duplicate Packet Removal' options (-d, -D or -w) then Packet lengths and MD5 hashes are printed to standard-error.
+                          If -V is used with any of the 'Duplicate Packet Removal' options (-d, -D or -w) then Packet lengths and MD5 hashes are printed to standard-error.
-   -V, --version          print version information and exit.
+   -v, --version          print version information and exit.
  ```

  - - -